dasayan05/dasayan05.github.io/index.md

         appreciate( me.website )
 ~~~

-A research enthusiast pursuing **Doctor of Philosophy (Ph.D.)** with fully-funded university scholarship in the [Center for Vision, Speech and Signal Processing (CVSSP)](https://www.surrey.ac.uk/centre-vision-speech-signal-processing) at the [Faculty of Engineering and Physical Sciences (FEPS)](https://www.surrey.ac.uk/faculty-engineering-physical-sciences) @ [University of Surrey](https://www.surrey.ac.uk/), England, United Kingdom (UK).
+A research enthusiast, pursuing Doctor of Philosophy (Ph.D.) with fully-funded scholarship from [Center for Vision, Speech and Signal Processing (CVSSP)](https://www.surrey.ac.uk/centre-vision-speech-signal-processing) at the [Faculty of Engineering and Physical Sciences (FEPS)](https://www.surrey.ac.uk/faculty-engineering-physical-sciences) @ [University of Surrey](https://www.surrey.ac.uk/), England, United Kingdom (UK).
+I am currently a part of [SketchX Lab](http://sketchx.eecs.qmul.ac.uk/), an elite group of researchers pioneering in the field of sketch analysis, led by my Ph.D. supervisors [Dr Yi-Zhe Song](https://www.surrey.ac.uk/people/yi-zhe-song), [Dr Tao Xiang](https://www.surrey.ac.uk/people/tao-xiang) and [others](http://sketchx.eecs.qmul.ac.uk/people/).
 Before starting my Ph.D., I used to be a Junior Project Officer @ [KLIV Research group](http://iitkliv.github.io/), [IIT Kharagpur, India](http://iitkgp.ac.in).
-My broad area of research is the domain of Artifical Intelligence (A.I.) - I am specifically interested in the emerging field of Deep Learning applied mainly in (but not restricted to) Computer Vision tasks.
-Having a tremendous love for programming, I am also focused on writing good quality codes/softwares related to my field of study.
-I love to share knowledge and so decided to maintain a <a href="{{ site.url }}{{ site.baseurl }}/blogs.html">technical blog</a> in this website.
-I am currently a part of [SketchX Lab](http://sketchx.eecs.qmul.ac.uk/), an elite group of researchers pioneering in the field of sketch analysis, led by my Ph.D. supervisors [Dr Yi-Zhe Song](https://www.surrey.ac.uk/people/yi-zhe-song), [Dr Tao Xiang](https://www.surrey.ac.uk/people/tao-xiang) and [others](http://sketchx.eecs.qmul.ac.uk/people/).
-I have also been selected as an [Intel Student Ambassador](https://software.intel.com/en-us/ai-academy/ambassadors) for A.I. to serve in Europe.
+My broad area of research/interest is the domain of Artifical Intelligence (A.I.) - specifically, the emerging field of Deep Learning applied mainly in (but not restricted to) Computer Vision tasks.
+Due to my tremendous love for mathamtics, I like to explore the theoretical aspect of DL as well.
+Being fond of programming, I am also focused on writing good quality codes/softwares/implementation for my research.
+I love to share knowledge and so decided to maintain a <a href="{{ site.url }}{{ site.baseurl }}/blogs.html">`technical blog`</a> in this website which happened to be the most attractive part of it.
+I try my best to push quality contents for learners as frequently as I can, which ranges from programming tutorials to explanation of cutting-edge research papers (like <a href="{{ site.url }}{{ site.baseurl }}/blog-tut/2020/03/20/neural-ode.html">Neural ODE</a>, <a href="{{ site.url }}{{ site.baseurl }}/blog-tut/2017/11/20/an-intuitive-understanding-of-capsules.html">Capsule Network</a>, etc.).
+If you have suggestions/requests for a topic/paper to write a detailed blog on, feel free to send me an email.

 <p style="font-size: 25px; text-align: center; background-color: #cecece; border: 3px solid black; padding-top: 20px; padding-bottom: 20px;">
     <strong>